tobiasGuta/WebMutator/README.md

 # WebMutator
-This Python script extracts words from a webpage, analyzes their frequency, generates password mutations, and supports web crawling with customizable depth.
+WebMutator is a versatile tool for web scraping, word analysis, and password generation.
+It extracts words from webpages, analyzes their frequency, and creates password variations.
+With built-in crawling capabilities, it explores websites to gather data, supporting customizable depth.
+The tool is ideal for ethical hacking, cybersecurity research, and testing password strength, offering the ability to save results or view them directly.